-In hotels, hospitality and conferencing the landscape has also shifted fast, with many events now expecting to simultaneously host hundreds of mobile devices streaming video content, for example, where once a connection that enabled a few dozen people to check emails would have been enough.
+In hotels, hospitality and conferencing, the landscape has also shifted fast, with many events now expecting to simultaneously host hundreds of mobile devices streaming video content, for example, where once a connection that enabled a few dozen people to check emails would have been enough.

 “What matters in relation to many campus LAN investments is simply the opportunity cost of not acting,” says Crawford.

 “What could your ageing network cost you if it falls over or flops?
 What’s the reputational risk?
-Can a networks manager easily convince the board of the business case for making a long-term investment in the campus LAN?
+Can a network manager easily convince the board of the business case for making a long-term investment in the campus LAN?
 There’s an education piece that boardrooms embracing digital transformation need to fully embrace.”

 KLM Engineering’s resilient network